S3cmd

 Working with S3cmd

-You can see all commands in the instructions Usage S3cmd documentation.
+You can see all commands in the Usage instructions of the S3cmd documentation.

 Create a container